david-04/shortycut/src/docs/shortcut-syntax.md

 # ![](img/arrow.svg) Shortcut syntax

-Each shortcut consists of a keyword, a description and a link:
+Each shortcut consists of a keyword, a description, and a link:

 ```text
 [sunnies] Sunglasses at eBay https://www.ebay.com.au/sch/i.html?_nkw=sunglasses